Best Colleges in Wyoming

-There are 13 colleges and universities in the state of Wyoming, including large public universities, tribal colleges and trade schools focused on specialties such as technology and beauty.
+In state of Wyoming, there are large public universities, tribal colleges and trade schools focused on specialties such as technology and beauty.
 Wyoming is also home to several postsecondary institutions specializing in Bible studies.
 Choosing from among these diverse options may seem difficult, at first.
 Fortunately, we have applied our rigorous methodology to the latest education data to rank the best colleges in Wyoming, including the top four-year schools.

 To help make an informed decision, prospective college students in Wyoming typically compare location, affordability and the length of programs at postsecondary schools.